16 Pregnancy, Birth, and Baby Books Every Partner Should Read - Baby Chick

 "The Book of Dads" Edited by Ben George

-“The Book of Dads” is a collection of 20 essays from various dads sharing their fatherhood experiences and advice for raising children.
+“The Book of Dads” is a collection of 20 essays from various fathers sharing their experiences of fatherhood and advice on raising children.
 They discuss their trials, fears, and embarrassing moments — as well as the joys of fatherhood and what makes it all worthwhile.
 This book captures the complexity of modern fatherhood and provides many invaluable insights for any new father.

 8. “We’re Pregnant!
 The First Time Dad’s Pregnancy Handbook” by Adrian Kulp